 Where the Dossier Submitter considered that releases to the environment could only happen in case of inadequate use or disposal, and that risks could therefore be minimised by appropriate conditions of use and disposal ‘instructions for use and disposal’ requirements are proposed instead of a ban.

 Where the Dossier Submitter found there was insufficient information on uses of substances and/or mixtures containing microplastics as well as the effectiveness of current risk management measures, then a reporting requirement is proposed as a means to gather information to support future action if necessary.
+In order to enable downstream users to fulfil their reporting obligations, suppliers are required to inform downstream users on substances or mixtures containing microplastics (generic polymer identity and concentration).
+In this respect, stakeholders expressed concerns in regard to the leaking of Confidential Business Information (CBI).
+SEAC finds these concerns valid, because the disclosure of CBI cannot be entirely excluded.
+However, SEAC considers that there are possibilities to prevent CBI disclosure, e.g. by using an identifier for polymer identity or concentration ranges.
+An identifier could be for instance a code number, which is only disclosed towards ECHA and not to other actors within the supply chain.
+If such a solution does not prove to be practical, SEAC notes that it would also be possible to claim polymer identity as confidential and still provide information on the relevant concentration of microplastics (which could be used by a downstream user for reporting purposes).

 The scope of the restriction proposal is intentionally wide.
 Any use that is not derogated in the conditions of the restriction or associated with specific transitional periods will be banned from the entry into force date of the restriction.
 The Dossier Submitter considered a comprehensive approach to be important given the breadth of identified uses and also to prevent new uses.
 The Dossier Submitter indicates that it is possible, albeit unlikely, that specific uses were not identified during either Annex XV preparation or opinion development.
 Given the generic nature of the conditions of the restriction unidentified uses that would not result in releases would be derogated from the ban, but would not have transitional periods.
 Since RAC concluded that the releases of microplastics to the environment are a proxy for risk, all emitted microplastics pose a risk to the environment.
 SEAC therefore supports the wide coverage of the restriction proposal.

 Specific derogations were proposed to avoid regulating substances or mixtures that are not associated with a microplastic concern, such as natural polymers, (bio)degradable polymers and soluble polymers (solubility >2 g/L).
 Additionally, microplastics that are contained during their use and are therefore not released into the environment, microplastics that are modified during their end use and lose the physical properties of microplastic (i.e. there is no microplastic released into the environment) and microplastics that are permanently embedded into a solid matrix minimising releases, are also derogated.
 Other derogations are proposed to avoid double regulation (e.g. fertilising products covered by Regulation (EU) 2019/1009) or to exclude the non-intentional presence of microplastics (food/feed and sludge).